browserengineering/book/book/animations.md

 Likewise, certain paint-only effects such as color and background-color are also possible to animate, since colors are numeric and can be interpolated.
-(In that ase, each color channel is interpolated independently.)
+(In that case, each color channel is interpolated independently.)
 These are also visual effects, but not quite of the same character, because background color doesn't apply a visual effect to a whole DOM subtree.
 It's instead a display list parameter that happens not to cause layout, but generally still